 Mildew and wet carpet smells are gross.
 Another common car smell is caused by the fact that our cars drive through all kinds of weather.
 Car designers do a pretty good job, initially, with keeping the rain out of our cars.
 But a small bit of damage to a seal or one open window forgotten in a rain storm could mean that you have potential for mold growth.
 The best way to deal with this situation is to remove floor mats, soak up excess water, extract it from carpets and interior fabrics with a wet/dry vacuum, and set up a fan to keep air moving with all of the doors open.
 If the mildew has already done its damage, then you are going to have to do some shampooing.
-You could use a commercial product or the homemade recipe listed in the right sidebar.
+You could use a commercial product or the homemade recipe listed below.

 Food smells aren’t difficult to remove.
 The wiser among us probably have rules against eating in their cars.
 First of all, if you’re driving, it’s dangerous and might be illegal.
 But secondly, it’s almost inevitable that you are going to drip or spill something.
 If you have cars like mine (not worth the rubber on their tires), this is the least of your worries, but if you are hoping to trade that car in at some point, you are really screwing yourself.
 Very often food smells go beyond drips and spills.
 More often it is related to an abundance of fast food wrappers, some of which might contain half-eaten sandwiches, a passed-over french fry, long-languishing lettuce, the gnawed on bones of a not-so-recently-fried chicken.
 Look under your seats.
 You need to throw that stuff away!
 Good grief.

 Bodily liquids and other odors.
 Accidents happen, especially if you are the owner of a leaky Labrador, an intoxicated roommate, or a human child.
 Bodily liquids like urine, vomit, mucus, blood, and feces are potent pollutants that will sour the interior of any automobile.
 Besides their potential for infection and unavoidable ick-factor, they are also notoriously difficult to clean.
 You need to remove any solids and soak that stuff up right away.
 Absorbent powder is helpful in this kind of situation, but you could use paper towels, kitty litter, and/or baking soda if they are handy.
 If the liquid has dried, then you will need to scrape up the dried matter, rehydrate with water and vinegar, and extract with a wet/dry vacuum.
-Also check out enzymatic cleaners in the left side-bar.
+Also check out enzymatic cleaners listed below.